Nagorno-Karabakh conflict: Several dead in missile strikes on Azerbaijani cities | DW | 17.10.2020

 Azerbaijan says 12 civilians were killed by Armenian shelling in the second city of Ganja.
-The spike in violence between the two former Soviet republics over Nagorno-Karabakh now threatens a humanitarian disaster.
+The spike in violence between the two former Soviet republics over Nagorno-Karabakh is now threatening a humanitarian disaster.

 An Armenian missile strike leveled several residential homes in Azerbaijan's second city of Ganja on Saturday, Azeri officials said, in the latest escalation in the conflict over the disputed region of Nagorno-Karabakh.